slint-ui/slint/api/napi/cover.md

 ### Callbacks

-The callbacks are also exposed as property that have a setHandler function, and that can can be called.
+The callbacks are also exposed as property that has a setHandler function, and that can be called as a function.

 ```js
 // connect to a callback